How To Find Homeless Shelters in Houston

 Star of Hope also offers many intensive programs like the following:

 The Men At Work Program helps clients to build marketable skills for work and then find gainful employment.

 The program is broken up into two different 90-day phases.
-In the first phase, the client’s main priority is to simply ready himself for work.
-The emphasis is Bible study, coursework and relapse prevention.
+In the first phase, the client’s main priority is simply preparing himself for work.
+The emphasis is Bible study, coursework, and relapse prevention.

 In the second phase, the client is working and receiving further guidance from his Star of Hope caseworker to ensure he continues to succeed.

 Star of Hope’s Men In Training (M.I.T.) program gives clients the skills they need to work in warehouse operations, culinary arts, or gardening.

 Those who have served in the military have access to the Veterans In Progress (V.I.P.)
 Program.
 VIP is a 90-day program that helps veterans connect with the VA Hospital for wellness care, and obtain benefits and employment.